These circular routes will take you over babbling brooks and through breathtaking moorland, before dropping you back off at the start.

-The Ripley Circular starts at Main Street, Ripley, Harrogate, North Yorkshire, HG3 3AX.
+Start at Main Street, Ripley, Harrogate, North Yorkshire, HG3 3AX.
+Check out the route.

 Horton-in-Ribblesdale and Pen-y-ghent

-The Pen-y-ghent Circular starts at Horton-in-Ribblesdale Yorkshire Dales National Car Park, Yorkshire Dales National Park Centre, Horton-in-Ribblesdale, North Yorkshire, BD24 0HF.
+Start at Horton-in-Ribblesdale Yorkshire Dales National Car Park, Yorkshire Dales National Park Centre, Horton-in-Ribblesdale, North Yorkshire, BD24 0HF.
+Check out the route.

 Helmsley and Rievaulx Abbey

 With striking abbey ruins en route, this 7-mile circular walk offers historical pitstops and some of the best views in North Yorkshire.
 Officially the start of the Cleveland Way, the first section has a few steep pathways and views of Helmsley Castle if you look behind you.
 You’ll continue through a patch of woodland filled with wild garlic and bluebells on your way to Rievaullx Abbey ruins, where you can take a breather at the tearooms onsite.
 From here, you’ll continue towards Griff Farm, with more glimpses of the abbey from afar, before retracing the first section of the walk back to Helmsley.